top of page

 When choosing prints to show the public, I attempted to have examples of multiple intaglio techniques.
 I tried to get a variety of artists and get a few niche examples as well.

-For engraving I had chosen two states of Adoration of the Shepherds (1617) by Hendrick Goltzius (1558-1617) .
+For engravings, I chose two states of Adoration of the Shepherds (1617) by Hendrick Goltzius (1558-1617) .

 There were a few reasons for choosing this print.
 Along with Goltzius’ work being a great example of engraving, having two versions of the image also allows me to introduce the concepts of ‘states’ to the audience and talk about the intaglio printmaking process.
+I find it is also rare to see an unfinished intaglio print on display for the public to view, so I felt that showing these pieces could give a visual example of how a printmaker would work and plan out a piece.

 When talking about soft ground, I brought out another Mary Cassatt print, The Umbrella.
-While I do love Mary Cassatt’s work, I didn’t necessarily want more than one piece of from Cassatt in the lecture.
+While I do love Mary Cassatt’s work, I didn’t necessarily want more than one piece from Cassatt in the lecture.
 That being said, I decided to use this work because the MFA also has the corresponding drawing for this piece.
-The great thing about the drawing is that is has soft-ground on the back of the paper, showing how Cassatt used her drawing to impress into the soft-ground and create the resulting print.
-Having these two objects was such a great way to look into artist working methods while introducing the technique of soft-ground.
+The great thing about the drawing is that it has soft-ground on the back of the paper, showing how Cassatt used her drawing to impress into the soft-ground and create the resulting print.
+Having these two objects was such a great way to look into an artist's working methods while introducing the technique of soft-ground.

 The last intaglio technique I wanted to talk about was mezzotint.
 Created by first ‘rocking’ the plate with the rocker tool, the plate would then be burnished to create a beautifully toned image, achieving great fields of blacks when printed.
 These prints take quite a lot of time to create and when mezzotinting had its hay-day it was used extensively to create portraits.